Fractured Flickers: Content

 Host Hans Conried introduced short "flickers" pieced together from silent film footage and from other older films, overdubbed with newly written comic dialogue, music, and sound effects.
 The voices for these were provided by fellow Ward mainstays Paul Frees, June Foray, and Bill Scott.

 The earliest episodes have careful dubbing, with the actors and writers taking pains to synchronize the new dialogue with the actors' lip movements.
 Once the series had deadlines to face, however, the time-consuming dubbing was abandoned, and the later episodes do not bother with exact synchronization.
+The concept anticipated Woody Allen's comic overdubbed film debut a few years later.